 The purpose of the School Fund is to enhance pupils’ educational experiences and support activities beyond what the core budget provides.
 School Fund money at SS John and Monica’s is used to:

-Purchase additional curricular resources or equipment such as fiction and non-fiction books, practical maths or science equipment, extra PE equipment, additional art and design, and technology equipment or other resources that enrich learning.
+Purchase additional curricular resources or equipment, such as fiction and non-fiction books, practical maths or science equipment, extra PE equipment, additional art and design, and technology equipment or other resources that enrich learning.

-Improve classroom and library environments through items such as soft furnishings (e.g., beanbags, rugs)
+Improve classroom and library environments through items such as soft furnishings (e.g., beanbags, rugs).

 Purchase outdoor playtime/lunchtime equipment.